MattMcAdams/mattmcadams.com/src/colophon.md

 My domains are all registered through [Hover](https://www.hover.com/), but I generally use Cloudflare's DNS.
 For analytics, I use [Plausible](https://plausible.io/).

+The typeface used on this website is the lovely [Recursive](https://www.recursive.design/) variable font.
+It is used for all text including body copy and code snippets.

 ## Other tools

 These weren't strictly used for the creation of this website, but I do use these quite a lot and they remain important to my work.